memowe/coma/docs/Getting_Started.md

     $ morbo coma
     Server available at http://127.0.0.1:3000

 Just open that address in your web browser and have a look at the example data or add new maps.
+To work efficiently with external data, have a look at the [commands][].

 [mojo]: https://mojolicious.org/
 [morbo]: https://mojolicious.org/perldoc/morbo
+[commands]: Commands.md